Why Camp Zoo?

 ~ For children with orthopedic and sensory impairments ~

-Combining the best experiences from our week-long camp curriculum, this one day camp experience is sure to be a memorable one!
-Children have fascinating adventures with the natural world through up-close animal encounters, hands-on activities, games, in-depth investigations and organized free-time.
 Sense of Wonder Camp offers a safe yet challenging educational experience designed to build a camper’s independence, confidence and skills.
-Campers are encouraged to develop strong relationships with their peers and to appreciate individual connections with the natural world.
 Although lessons are developed ahead of time, we leave room for individual self-expression and the program is flexible to meet the needs of individuals within the group.
+Sense of Wonder Camp is designed for children with sensory or orthopedic impairments.